YakinRubaiat/yakinrubaiat.github.io4/_posts/2018-08-17-Report-on-Pima-Indian-Diabetes-Dataset.md

 We apply k-means algorithm by 8 feature data.
 After applying this we get the result like this,
              <center> <img src="https://i.imgur.com/GN47mGH.png" alt="hi" align="middle" class="inline"/> </center>

-igure : k-means clustering result in pima-indian dataset.
+Figure : k-means clustering result in pima-indian dataset.

 We use "K-means" algorithm result as an input feature which gives a good advantage in accuracy.
 For doing "k-means clustering" algorithm we use "Weka" is a collection of machine learning algorithms for data mining tasks made by "Machine Learning Group at the University of Waikato".It contains tools for data preparation, classification, regression, clustering, association rules mining, and visualization.
 If you go to Filters -> Unsupervised -> attribute -> Addcluster, It will simply add up "Simple K-means" algorithm.